RakhithJK/BishopFox-sliver-wiki/Sliver-Transport-Encryption.md

 5. Server generates a session ID, encrypts it with the session key using AES-GCM-256, and sends it back
 6. All messages are encrypted with the session key using AES-GCM 256 and associated with via the session ID

 __Note:__ "Clear" data may still be encoded/obfuscated but is considered public.
 Session IDs are also considered public parameters.
+It's up to the protocol specific `tansports` to handle any data encoding/obfuscation.

 ```
 [implant] ---[ Do you have an RSA Key? ]--> [server]